 Do the math!
 Look at the potential earnings and see if the return justifies the outlay.
 Why are the existing owners giving up the business?
 There are genuine reasons – family, retirement, moving up to a bigger better location etc – but if there is no obvious reason, are they leaving because they couldn’t make it?
 If they couldn’t what could you do differently? – perhaps you have more experience in the field, better work ethic, etc etc. but be honest with yourselves could you make it work if they can’t.

-I would always investigate whether I could set my business up from scratch in an empty unit – would the set up costs exceed the cost of buying an existing business?- Goodwill and location are usually the key factors in that choice.
+The best thing to do would be to always investigate whether you could set up the same business from scratch in an empty unit – would the set up costs exceed the cost of buying an existing business?- Goodwill and location are usually the key factors in that choice.

-If you are going for an existing business, remember the concept of a lease as we understand it in the UK does not always apply.
-Have a meeting with the landlord to firm up what length of rental agreement he will give you as the “clock” starts again at zero when a new person takes over and you must negotiate the rent, deposit, possibly a bond to be lodged with a bank and any other terms and conditions of the agreement with the landlord yourself.
+If you are going for an existing business, remember the concept of a lease as most British understand it does not always apply.
+Have a meeting with the landlord to see what length of rental agreement they may be willing to give you contract starts again at zero when a new person takes over and you must negotiate the rent, deposit, possibly a bond to be lodged with a bank and any other terms and conditions of the agreement with the landlord yourself.

 Contact the local council to check whether the business has an opening licence or if not would that be looked on favourably or does the business in fact need an opening licence?.
 If there are problems what would have to be done?. ie getting the premises up to code and obtaining what is called a proyecto – which are architects plans to either confirm the premises are suitable for the use you intend OR detail what needs to be done and then act on those improvement requirements.